joan-s/n-grams/n-grams.md

 1. take a large corpus
 1. count occurrences of our sequence, $C(w_1 w_2 \ldots w_k)$
-1. divide by total number of sequences of length $n$ in the corpus
+1. divide by total number of sequences of length $k$ in the corpus

 **Problems**:
 - maybe $w_1 w_2 \ldots w_k$ doesn't exist in the corpus, almost surely if $k$ large